 - Explain the basic equipment and precautions involved in oxygen therapy.

 - Examine safeguards to address the risk factors associated with oxygen therapy in medical imaging.

 - Evaluate the medical imaging work environment for medical emergency preparedness.

-- Identify various complications that can result from the use of pharmacologic items in medical imaging.
+- Identify complications resulting from the use of pharmacologic items in medical imaging.